 Sleep deprivation can also notably affect your cognitive function and ability to perform your best.
 If you’re not getting adequate sleep, you have less control over your emotions, and you’re more likely to make poor decisions.

-Twilight Classics are our strongest pair of sleep-hacking glasses, as they have a full wrap-around style to block 100% of blue, green and violet light.
+Twilight Classics are our strongest pair of sleep-hacking glasses, as they have a full wrap-around style to block 100% of 380nm-580nm blue, green and violet light wavelengths.

 Twilight Elites and Sleep-Hacking Fitovers use the same science-backed technology as the Twilight Classics.
-The key difference is that they block 98% of blue, green and violet light instead of 100%.
-They block slightly less because they do not include light leakage proofing foam.
+The key difference is that they block 98% of 380nm-580nm blue, green and violet light wavelengths instead of 100%.
+They block slightly less as the lenses are engineered to allow a little more visibility at night enabling the wearer safer mobility around the house during the evening hours.
 When choosing a pair of our sleep glasses, it really comes down to which style you prefer.
 Twilight Fitovers are notably ideal for people who already wear prescription glasses or readers.